musicsms/oscp-note/OWASP/CSRF/CSRF-1/Readme.md

 # Challenge
 To complete this challenge, you must get your CSRF counter above 0.
-Once The request to increment your counter is as follows;
+Once the request to increment your counter is as follows;

 ```http
 GET /user/csrfchallengeone/plusplus?userid=exampleId